 Climate Change Mitigation

-We have set the targets to reduce greenhouse gas emissions per production unit for Thailand operation at 15% by 2020 and 25% by 2025 compared to the base year 2015.
-We aim to achieve this through energy conservation and energy efficiency projects, increasing proportion of renewable energy, together with improvement, transformation, and valorization of waste and wastewater in order to reduce emissions throughout the value chain.
+We have set the targets to reduce greenhouse gas emissions, energy consumption, waste to landfill and incineration, and water withdrawal.
+We aim to achieve this through energy conservation and energy efficiency projects and an increase in the proportion of renewable energy, together with improvement, transformation and valorization of waste and wastewater in order to reduce emissions throughout the value chain.

-In addition to effective management throughout the production process, we also focus on developing “product sustainability” to encourage participation from customers and consumers in mitigating environmental impacts.
-We also put our efforts in protecting biodiversity through projects to conserve and restore mangrove forests and watershed forests which help absorb carbon dioxide.
+In addition to effective management throughout the production process, we also focus on developing “Sustainable Products” to encourage participation from customers and consumers in mitigating environmental impacts.
+We also put our efforts in protecting biodiversity through projects to conserve and restore mangrove forests and watershed forests.

 Climate Change Adaptation

 We have been working in partnership with our suppliers, recognizing that changes in agricultural practices and supply chains can help mitigate greenhouse gas emissions and increase farmers’ adaptive capacity.
-We focus on providing practical information and technological resources to lower production costs, increase productivity and enable the ability to be self-reliant and adaptable to climate change.
-We collabourate with government agencies, the private sector, and the civil society so that all could achieve mutual growth in the long run.
+We focus on providing practical information and technological resources to lower production costs, increase productivity and enable the ability to be self-reliant and adaptive to climate change.
+We collaborate with government agencies, the private sector and the civil society so that all could achieve mutual growth in the long run.

-In addition, we also commit to operate our businesses transparently.
-Every year, we disclose our climate change strategy and performance through the sustainability report and also participate in the Carbon Disclosure Project (CDP) continuously since 2015.
-Read more details for CDP Climate Change 2018 here.
+In addition, we are also committed to operating our businesses transparently.
+Every year, we disclose our climate change strategy and performance through the sustainability report and continuously participate in the Carbon Disclosure Project (CDP) since 2015.

-The Company recognize the importance of the impact of climate change to our business.
-Therefore the climate-related risks and opportunities were assessed in accordance with the recommendation of Taskforces on Climate-related Financial Disclosures (TCFD) in order to understand the impact of climate change problems both from external and internal factors to the company, develop the actions to control and reduce GHG emission, and further ensure our business driving toward sustainability.
-Read more details here
+The Company recognizes the importance of the business impact of climate change.
+The climate-related risks and opportunities are assessed in accordance with the recommendation of Taskforces on Climate-related Financial Disclosures (TCFD) in order to understand the impact of climate change both from external and internal factors, to develop actions to control and reduce greenhouse gas emissions, and to further ensure our efforts towards sustainability.
+More details can be found here.